Stella-IT/LAIKA-v0/README.md

 *VERSION 0*

 LAIKA: Automatic initramfs Kit Aggregator *VERSION 0*.
-Laika is name after [a Soviet Dog who went to the space in first time in Sputnik 2](https://en.wikipedia.org/wiki/Laika)
+Laika is named after [the Soviet Dog who went to the space in first time in Sputnik 2](https://en.wikipedia.org/wiki/Laika)

 ## What is this?
 This software is developed for StellaOS Project, Linux™ Distribution project that focuses on Security.